As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

 4. The Can Opener Without a Can Opener

-Personally, I think there is no worse feeling of dejection than have a bunch of canned food and nothing to open it with.
+Personally, I think there is no worse dejection feeling than having a bunch of canned food and nothing to open it with.

 Luckily, several other campers have faced the same issue and they’ve spread the word about different techniques to open a can without a can opener.

-Use a Spoon: Position the spoon in between the can’s lip and lid and slowly work it back and forth until a hole is former.
-Continue to do this around the entire circumference of the can, or until you pry off the lid.
+Use a Spoon: Position the spoon between the can’s lip and lid and slowly work it back and forth until a hole is formed.
+Continue to do this around the entire circumference of the can or until you pry off the lid.